jundalisay/superb/content/en/research/mohammad/quran/sura-004f.md

 ---
 title: "Islamic Justice"
-heading: "Sura 4f of the Quran Simplified"
+heading: "Sura 4f "
-date: 2022-01-09
+weight: 48
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---